JNRowe/cupage/doc/usage.rst

    See :ref:`database-label` for details of the database format.

+.. cmdoption:: -c <dir>, --cache <dir>
+   Directory to store page cache

+   This can, and in fact *should* be, shared between all cupage uses.

 .. cmdoption:: --no-write
-   don't update database on exit
+   don't update cache or database

 .. cmdoption:: --force
    ignore frequency checks